EmployeeIssues.comU.S. Employee Rights in Plain English

 For example, if you reasonably expect your employer to pay you the minimum wage or overtime for which you're eligible under the Fair Labor Standards Act (FLSA), then your employer cannot rightfully retaliate by discriminating against you in the workplace or by firing you.

 Your employer also cannot rightfully retaliate against you for reporting the employer's alleged violation of the FLSA (or a state equivalent) to an enforcing labor department or first to your attorney.
-Additionally, your employer cannot rightfully retaliate against you for participating in resulting proceedings, as a plaintiff or witness.
+Additionally, your employer cannot rightfully retaliate against you for participating in resulting proceedings.

-The same goes for reporting employment discrimination (such as sexual harassment) under a discrimination law directly to the EEOC or through your attorney.
+The same goes for reporting employment discrimination (such as sexual harassment) under a discrimination law directly to the Equal Employment Opportunity Commission (EEOC) or a state equivalent, or to either through your attorney.

 If you contest the results of your new employer's E-Verify query regarding your USA work-authorization status, then your new employer may not retaliate against you while you're in the process of contesting.